 Call Houston Homicide Lawyer Paul Darrow Today

 If you or someone you love is facing a situation like those described above, you need to act immediately.
 Our office will collect all the facts and help you prepare the best defense possible.
-With a Houston criminal defense lawyer is experienced as a former prosecutor and brings a wealth of experience to his practice as a Houston murder defense lawyer and gives him the advantage when it comes to achieving results for his clients.
-When it comes to defending those who are facing the serious consequences of a criminal charge conviction, he is the best one to have on your defense team.
+Paul Darrow is a Houston criminal defense lawyer who is experienced as a former prosecutor, and brings a wealth of experience to his practice as a Houston murder defense lawyer.
+He uses this experience and knowledge to fight for his clients.
+When it comes to defending those who are facing the serious potential consequences of a criminal conviction, Paul Darrow will fight for you!